December 1983: Van Halen Release JUMP

 JUMP

-1984 marked a tremendous year for Californian rock stars Van Halen.
-Even with a series of hit album under their belt, their radical album 1984 would hit different - marking the band's first and only Billboard No. 1 with the synth-driven single "Jump."
+1984 marked a tremendous year for Van Halen.
+Even with a series of hit albums under their belt, the band's relatively radical fourth LP, 1984just hit different.
+For one, it arrived with the group's first and only #1 single on the Hot 100, "Jump."

 Meanwhile, the rest of his bandmates weren't exactly jumping at the idea.
-"I remember Dave [Lee Roth] hearing 'Jump' and he did not want to do it," former bassist Michael Anthony recalled.
-"He told [guitarist] Eddie [Van Halen], 'You're a guitar hero.
+"I remember Dave [Lee Roth] hearing 'Jump' and he did not want to do it," former bassist Michael Anthony recalled in 2014.
+"He told Eddie [Van Halen], 'You're a guitar hero.
 You're not a keyboard player.
 You need to play guitar.'"